Site Name

 The Plumber Apprenticeship Training Program is for five (5) years.
 Apprentices earn while they learn, working on the job and attending classes of related technical instruction.

 Nature of Work: Fabricates, assembles, installs, tests, maintains, and rehabilitates plumbing systems.
-Work may include rigging operations and Computer Aided Design CAD functions.
+Work may include rigging operations and computer aided design (CAD) functions.

-Hours of Work: Commonly 6:30a.m. – 3:30p.m., ½ hour lunch, with an average of forty (40) hrs./wk., or as modified by union agreement.
+Hours of Work: Commonly 6:30 AM – 3:30 PM, ½ hour lunch, with an average of forty (40) hours/week, or as modified by union agreement.

 Tools and Transportation: Apprentices must have required tools and their own transportation.
-The tools are tape measure, level, channel locks, hammers, blade screwdriver, phillips screwdriver, 14” and 18” pipe wrenches, striker, 8” and 12” crescent wrench, tube cutters, tin snips, tube cutters, pensil reamer, hacksaw, torque wrench and nail puller.
+The tools are tape measure, level, channel locks, hammers, blade screwdriver, phillips screwdriver, 14” and 18” pipe wrenches, striker, 8” and 12” crescent wrench, tube cutters, tin snips, tube cutters, pencil reamer, hacksaw, torque wrench and nail puller.

 Where Employed: Commercial, industrial, manufacturing

-Plumbers work with their hands, use hand, power tools and use welding processes on plumbing systems.
+Skills required for this job: Plumbers work with their hands, use hand and power tools, and use welding processes on plumbing systems.
 Must know mechanical principles and understand how things work.
 Plumbers need a working knowledge of mathematics and science.

 Availability and Continuity of Work: Employment prospects vary with industry needs, economic cycles and capital expenditures by public agencies, locality and weather.